CoVar: Confidence-Variance-Guided Pseudo-Label Selection for Semi-Supervised Learning: Experiments

-\textbf{Comparative Analysis Under Different $\varepsilon$ Values.} To validate the rationality of setting $\varepsilon = (1 - p_i(k'))/(K - 1)$, we compared this adaptive approach with fixed $\varepsilon$ values (1e-8, 1e-6, 1e-4, 0.01, 0.1) on the augmented PASCAL VOC 2012 and Cityscapes datasets under low-annotation ratios (1/16, 1/8), maintaining consistent hyperparameters.
-Results in Table. \ref{tab:epsilon-ablation} indicate that the adaptive $\varepsilon$ achieves the best performance across all splits.
-Very small fixed $\varepsilon$ (1e-8, 1e-6) incur slight degradations due to numerical issues, while larger $\varepsilon$ (0.01, 0.1) lead to more pronounced drops as they deviate from the near-zero assumption.
+\textbf{Comparative Analysis Under Different $\varepsilon$ Values.} The $\varepsilon$ ablation validates the adaptive choice $\varepsilon = (1 - p_i(k'))/(K - 1)$.
+We compare this setting with fixed $\varepsilon$ values ranging from 1e-8 to 0.1, namely 1e-8, 1e-7, 1e-6, 1e-5, 1e-4, 1e-3, 0.01, and 0.1, on VOC augmented with SBD and CIFAR-10 under low-annotation ratios (1/8 and 1/4 for VOC; N4 and N10 for CIFAR-10), while maintaining consistent hyperparameters.
+Results in Table~\ref{tab:epsilon-ablation} indicate that the adaptive $\varepsilon$ achieves the best performance across all splits.
+Very small fixed $\varepsilon$ values (1e-8 to 1e-5) lead to degradation due to numerical sensitivity, intermediate values (1e-4 and 1e-3) remain inferior to the adaptive choice, and larger $\varepsilon$ values (0.01 and 0.1) cause more pronounced drops because they deviate from the near-zero assumption.
 This adaptive setting balances theoretical fidelity and numerical stability, confirming its effectiveness for pseudo-label optimization.

-\textbf{Ablation Study of Nonlinear Weighting Coefficient $g_j(p_j(k'))$.} To validate the necessity of the adaptive nonlinear weighting coefficient $g_j(p_j(k'))=\frac{(K-1)^2}{2(1-p_j(k'))}$ introduced in Eq. \ref{eq17}, we systematically compared six alternative designs on the blended PASCAL VOC 2012 (1/8, 1/4 splits) and CIFAR-10 (1000, 4000 labels) datasets, maintaining consistent hyperparameters and backbones across all variants.
-Results in Table. \ref{tab:weighting-ablation} show that the proposed Full formulation consistently achieves the best results, surpassing the strongest alternative by +0.6-0.7 mIoU on VOC and +1.2-1.5 percentage points on CIFAR-10.

-Specifically, removing the weighting entirely (NoWeight) results in substantial degradation (-1.5\% to -3.0\%), confirming that explicit penalization of residual-class variance is essential for reliable pseudo-label selection.
-Fixed weighting schemes (Const) fail to capture the confidence-dependent dynamics, leading to suboptimal discrimination between high- and moderate-confidence predictions (-0.6\% to -3.1\%).
-Linear weighting partially restores discriminative power but lacks the sharp penalty escalation at high confidence levels (-0.9\% to -3.2\%).
-The Clipped variant, which caps the maximum weight to avoid numerical instability, also underperforms (-1.1\% to -2.0\%).
-This indicates that the unbounded growth of $g_j(p_j(k'))$ as $p_j(k')\to 1$ is consistent with our CE decomposition and empirically leads to better performance than bounded alternatives.
-It enforces stricter uniformity requirements on residual-class distributions for near-certain predictions.

-The Alt-Rational design, which introduces a small stabilizing constant $\delta$ in the denominator to avoid singularities, achieves competitive results on VOC (within -0.6-0.8 mIoU) but shows degraded performance on CIFAR-10 (-1.5\% to -2.9\%), suggesting that the singularity at $p_j(k')=1$ acts as a useful regularizer that should not be overly dampened.
-Interestingly, the Entropy-Based variant $c/H(p_j)$ performs comparably to Full on VOC but falls short on CIFAR-10 (-1.2\% to -1.5\%), revealing that while prediction entropy correlates with reliability, it conflates information across all classes rather than isolating residual-class dispersion as RCV does.
-These results validate our theoretical choice to penalize residual-class variance with an adaptive, confidence-dependent coefficient that grows as uncertainty diminishes, thereby enforcing progressively tighter reliability constraints on high-confidence predictions.